|Ecuador WC Finals 2002|

 DF: Luciano Macías

-Luciano Macías made his debut in 1953.
+Luciano Macías made his debut in 1953 with Barcelona (Ecuador).
 He served as the captain of Barcelona (Ecuador) from 1961 to 1971.
 He also had a brief career with Emelec (Ecuador), Español de Zulia (Venezuela) and Miami Gatos(USA).
-He retired in 1973.
+He retired in 1973 after playing for Miami Gatos.
 He was capped 23 times by the national team of Ecuador.
-He played 3 Copa Americas Cups and 3 World Cup Qualifiers
+He scored two international goals for them.
+He played in 3 Copa Americas Cups and 3 World Cup Qualifiers

 |Luciano Macías (L) and Alberto Spencer (R)|